Water leaks in your home are frustrating, time-consuming, and can cause costly damage – not to mention costly repairs.

 If you discover your furnace leaking water, the first thing you should do is turn it off.

 Make sure your thermostat is first set to ‘Off.
-Then turn the shut-off valve located on the gas line connected to your furnace.as well as the electrical breakers associated with your furnace.
+Then turn the shut-off valve located on the gas line connected to your furnace and the electrical breakers associated with your furnace.

 It’s likely that the problem causing the leak is something only professional repair technicians should handle, so your next step is to call us.